adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

       └- unit_util.py
 ```
 ## File description
 - `interface.py`: The general interface to use the analysis tools.
-Generally user can only use this one.
+Generally speaking, user can only import function from here to access all functionalities.
 - `result.py`: The formated result class from all tools.
 - `example/`:
     - `example.py`: Example on how to use it.
-    - `demo.json`: A demo network definition file in output-port json format.
+    - `demo.json`: A demo network definition file in output-port json format. (more detail in [Output Port Network](#output-port-network))
-    - `demo.xml`: A demo network definition file in physical network XML format.
+    - `demo.xml`: A demo network definition file in physical network XML format. (more detail in [Physical Network](#physical-network))
-    - `demo_report.md`: A example of report.
+    - `demo_report.md`: An example of formatted human-readable report.
+    - `demo_data.json`: An example of formatted `json` listing results.
 - `src/`:
     - `javapy/`:
         - `dnc_analysis.jar`: The custom `.jar` file that can execute DNC analysis.
+Note that if you build a new `dnc_analysis.jar`, sometimes you may need the following command to make it executable.
+            ```
+            zip -d dnc_analysis.jar 'META-INF/*.SF' 'META-INF/*.RSA' 'META-INF/*.DSA'
+            ```
         - `dnc_exe.py`: The `Python` implementation on executing `dnc_analysis.jar` and capture the results.
         - `NetworkAnalysis`: A folder that represents a java package of my implementation on the interaction between my interface and DNC tool.
             - `NetArgParser.java`: Parsing the input arguments.
             - `NetworkScriptHandler.java`: Construct a DNC `ServerGraph` object for further analysis based on the input network description file.
             - `NetworkAnalysis`: Perform analysis given the tools specified in input arguments and print them in `.json` format.
-    - `Linear_TFA/Linear_TFA.py`: The implementation of Linear TFA solver.
+    - `Linear_TFA/Linear_TFA.py`: The implementation of `Linear TFA solver`.
     - `xTFA/`: The original `xTFA` module from [xTFA](https://gitlab.isae-supaero.fr/l.thomas/xtfa)
     - `panco/`:
         - `...`: The original `panco` module from [panco](https://github.com/Huawei-Paris-Research-Center/panco)